brwhale/KataScript/README.md

 >     i = 5.0; // i is a float
 >     i = "string value"; // i is now a string

+If you run into scoping issues, you can also use the `var` keyword to ensure a new variable is created.
+Variables created inside functions should use the var keyword to avoid issues when using higher order functions.

+>     var i = 3;

 ### Memory
 KataScript is not technically garbage collected but does offer automatic memory management.
 It uses reference counting and scoping to free memory immediately after a value isn't being used anymore.